 - When is the annual Medicare Advantage Open Enrollment Period?
 This happens every year from January 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage Open Enrollment Period?
-During this time, you can: - Switch to another Medicare Advantage plan.
+During this time, you can: - Switch to another Medicare Advantage Plan.
 (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - When will your membership end?
 Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.

-Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, members of CareOne PLUS (HMO) may be eligible to end their membership at other times of the year.
+In certain situations, you may be eligible to end your membership at other times of the year.
 This is known as a Special Enrollment Period.

 - Who is eligible for a Special Enrollment Period?
 If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment Period.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

-- Usually, when you have moved.

-- If you have Medicaid.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - Usually, when you have moved - If you have Florida Medicaid Program - If you are eligible for "Extra Help" with paying for your Medicare prescriptions - If we violate our contract with you - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital - If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - Note: If you're in a drug management program, you may not be able to change plans.
+Chapter 5, Section 10 tells you more about drug management programs.